EnricoTrizio/TargetedDiscriminantAnalysisCVs/README.md

-# From Metadynamics to reaction profiles
+# From Enhanced Sampling to Reaction Profiles
 Supporting material for Deep-TDA CVs

 #### Contents: